Pre-heat oven to 350-degrees F.

 In a large mixing bowl, combine chopped spinach with cooked meat and mix thoroughly.
 Add 1/2 cup of broth.
 Season the mixture with cinnamon, cloves, allspice, salt, and pepper.
 Add drained olives.
 Spoon into 2 1/2 quart casserole dish and cover with lid.
 Bake for 1 to 1 1/2 hours.

-*** This recipe came from Patrick's grandmother (of French descent).
+When using the dressing to stuff a turkey, subtract 1/2 cup of chicken broth from the recipe.
+Roast the turkey accordingly.
+This recipe came from Patrick's grandmother (of French descent).
 Originally the dressing was used to stuff a turkey, but has become so popular Patrick can't find a turkey big enough to hold the quantity his family demands!

 Recipe courtesy of Patrick Callahan